IAbda/Hexoskin/README.md

 This is small Matlab script to read and process Hexoskin data from an Excel sheet.

-Use the include Excel sheet:
+Use the included Excel sheet:
 - First, run ExtractVivosenseData_CALIBRATED.m
 - Second, run AvergingVIVOData_CALIBRATED.m